Gabrielle Isaza_Staff Pic_250x250

 Bio

 Gabrielle T. Isaza, Ph.D., joined the National Policing Institute as a Senior Research Associate in September 2022.
 Previously, Dr. Isaza spent nine years in research roles at the International Association of Chiefs of Police / University of Cincinnati Center for Police Research and Policy and at the University of Cincinnati Institute of Crime Science.
-She earned her Ph.D. in in Criminal Justice from the University of Cincinnati, with a dissertation focused on evaluating a police de-escalation training.
+She earned her Ph.D. in Criminal Justice from the University of Cincinnati, with a dissertation focused on evaluating a police de-escalation training.

 Dr. Isaza’s areas of research include police effectiveness, police reform, crime prevention, and evaluations of police training programs, including de-escalation, peer intervention, and implicit bias.
 Dr. Isaza has worked directly with several police departments and is an advocate of the practice of police-academic partnerships.
 She serves as co-principal investigator on multiple grants funded by state, federal, and philanthropic organizations and has published across leading criminal justice journals and practitioner-focused publications.